flyteorg/flyte/rsts/concepts/component_architecture/flytepropeller_architecture.rst

 ###########################

 .. note::
-   In the frame of this document we use the term “workflow” to describe a single execution of a workflow definition.
+   In the frame of this document, we use the term “workflow” to describe the single execution of a workflow definition.

 Introduction
 ============

-Flyte :ref:`workflows <divedeep-workflows>` are represented as a Directed Acyclic Graph (DAG) of interconnected Nodes.
+A Flyte :ref:`workflow <divedeep-workflows>` is represented as a Directed Acyclic Graph (DAG) of interconnected Nodes.
 Flyte supports a robust collection of Node types to ensure diverse functionality.
-TaskNodes support a plugin system to externally add system integrations.
-Control flow can be altered during runtime using BranchNodes, which prune downstream evaluation paths based on input, and DynamicNodes, which add nodes to the DAG.
-WorkflowNodes allow embedding workflows within each other.
+- ``TaskNodes`` support a plugin system to externally add system integrations.
+- Control flow can be altered during runtime using ``BranchNodes``, which prune downstream evaluation paths based on input.
+- ``DynamicNodes`` add nodes to the DAG.
+- ``WorkflowNodes`` allow embedding workflows within each other.

 FlytePropeller is responsible for scheduling and tracking execution of Flyte workflows.
 It is implemented using a K8s controller and adheres to the established K8s design principles.
 In this scheme, resources are periodically evaluated and the goal is to transition from the observed state to a requested state.

-In our case, workflows are the resource and they are iteratively evaluated to transition from the current state to success.
-During each loop, the current workflow state is established as the phase of workflow nodes and subsequent tasks, and the FlytePropeller performs operations to transition this state to success.
+In our case, workflows are the resources and they are iteratively evaluated to transition from the current state to success.
+During each loop, the current workflow state is established as the phase of workflow nodes and subsequent tasks, and FlytePropeller performs operations to transition this state to success.
 The operations may include scheduling (or rescheduling) node executions, evaluating dynamic or branch nodes, etc. These design decisions ensure that FlytePropeller can scale to manage a large number of concurrent workflows without performance degradation.

 This document attempts to break down the FlytePropeller architecture by tracking workflow life cycle through each internal component.
 Below is a high-level illustration of the FlytePropeller architecture and a flow chart of each component's responsibilities during FlyteWorkflow execution.